Haivision/srt/docs/API/API-socket-options.md

 | ---------------- | ----- | -------- | ---------- | ------ | -------- | ------ | --- | ------ |
 | `SRTO_IPV6ONLY`  | 1.4.0 | pre-bind | `int32_t`  |        | (system) | -1..1  | RW  | GSD    |

-Set system socket flag `IPV6_V6ONLY`.
-When set to 0 a listening socket binding an IPv6 address accepts also IPv4 clients (their addresses will be formatted as IPv4-mapped IPv6 addresses).
-By default (-1) this option is not set and the platform default value is used.
+Set system socket option level `IPPROTO_IPV6` named `IPV6_V6ONLY`.
+This is meaningful only when the socket is going to be bound to the IPv6 wildcard address `in6addr_any` (known also as `::`).
+In this case this option must be also set explicitly to 0 or 1 before binding or otherwise binding will fail (this is because it is not possible to determine the default value of this above mentioned system option any portable or reliable way).
+Possible values are:

+* -1: default, which can be used in cases not affected by this flag
+* 0: The binding to `in6addr_any` will bind to both IPv6 and IPv4 wildcard address
+* 1: The binding to `in6addr_any` will bind only to IPv6 and not IPv4 wildcard address

 [Return to list](#list-of-options)